-At the beginning of 2012, a very small group of volunteers launched a long-term project to:
+At the beginning of 2012, a very small independent group of volunteers launched a long-term project with the following objectives:

-gradually research and document the history of the most 'interesting' locations.
+- to gradually research and document the history of key locations in order to

-The statistics below illustrate the scale of the project and the wide variety of location types that are being catalogued and recorded:
+The statistics below illustrate the scale of the SCRCA Project and the wide variety of location types that are being catalogued and recorded:

 - 24 railway stations (13 open / operational and 11 closed) which include: